chrissantoss/EEG-based-REM-Sleep-Detection-for-Mood-Prediction/README.md

 ```

 4. **Access the Data**:
-   See the [Data Resources](#data-resources) section above for details on accessing and processing the datasets required for this project.
+   See the [Data Resources](#data-resources) section above for details on accessing the datasets required for this project.

 ## Project Structure